chasewoodford/chasewoodford.com_v5/src/blog/how-to-add-infinite-scrolling-to-your-photobiz-website/index.md

 ---
-title: My First blog
+title: How to Add Infinite Scrolling to Your PhotoBiz Website
 layout: post.njk
-featuredImage: ./doggo.jpg
+featuredImage: ./islands.jpg
 pageTitle: This is my other Title
 tags: ["post"]
 ---